KwameSA/portfolio/README.md

 # Samuel Akuffo – Portfolio Website
 ---
 This is my personal portfolio website showcasing my skills, projects, and experience in Information Systems Technology and Management.
-It is designed as a single-page scrolling site with interactive slideshows, dynamic project displays, and a responsive layout.
+It is designed to showcase my background, skills, projects, academic documents, and professional achievements.
+It is built with a focus on clear navigation, interactive project showcases, and an integrated document viewer.
 ---

 ## 📌 Features
 ---
-- **Hero Slideshow** with my photo and section titles (Introduction, Skills, Interests)
+- **Multi-page navigation** with a clean, responsive design.
-- **Project Showcase** with dynamic slideshows for each project
+- **Dynamic project sections** with image slideshows and transitions.
-- **Smooth Fade Transitions** for hero and project slides
-- **Multilingual Support** (planned: English, Spanish, French, Akan/Twi)
-- **Responsive Design** for desktop and mobile devices
+- **Integrated document viewer** supporting PDF, TXT, Markdown, and image formats.
+- **Separation of concerns**: Modulated
+- **Accessible design** for better usability across devices.
 ---

 ## 🛠 Technologies Used
 ---
-- **Frontend:** HTML5, CSS3, JavaScript (Vanilla)
+- **Frontend:** HTML5, CSS3, JavaScript
 - **Icons:** Font Awesome
 - **Animations:** CSS transitions and JavaScript fade effects
-- **Backend (optional future):** Flask / Node.js / PHP
 ---

 ## 🚀 Access